-Last Updated on May 26, 2025 by Ewen Finser
+Last Updated on March 13, 2026 by Ewen Finser

 Calendar Interface and Appointment Booking

-Booker’s Modern App
+Booker’s Revamped App

-When you log in the first thing you see is the schedule for the day and you can use your fingers to zoom in or out or scroll left or right on the calendar.
+When you log in, the first thing you see is the schedule for the day and you can use your fingers to zoom in or out or scroll left or right on the calendar.

 If you want to book appointments, you click on the three lines in the top left corner to open the left hand side tab:

-Here you get access to:
+Here, you get access to:

-1. Appointments
+- Appointments

-2. Orders
+- Orders

-3. Customers
+- Customers

-4. Dashboard
+- Dashboard

-5. Settings
+- Settings

 A room automatically gets assigned when you book a service appointment, though you can change the room after the fact.

-Boulevard’s Easy Platform
+Boulevard’s Booking Platform

 One of the things I absolutely love is that this software is designed to support building client relationships.

-I once worked at a salon that didn’t have any functions or features built into the booking platform to store client data.
-So, if a stylist didn’t remember someone by face or name, they had no idea what services that person received in the past.
 This was a problem because while there were a lot of older, retired ladies who came in every 6 weeks or so like clockwork and built that kind of camaraderie, a lot of the core business came from women who still worked or had families only came every 3 months or so.

-Heaven forbid the answer was “You” because then it just looked like the stylist didn’t really care.
+Heaven forbid the answer was “You,” because then it just looked like the stylist didn’t really care.

-Booker’s Nightmare Online Platform
+Booker’s Nightmare Web Platform

 Unfortunately, while the Booker app is fairly modern and easy to use, the web platform (where, again, a lot of functions must be done exclusively) is a blast from the past.